improsec/Get-bADpasswords/README.md

 ## Prerequisites

-#### DSInternals 3.0 PowerShell Modules
+#### DSInternals 3.0 PowerShell Module
+This module is used to query the Active Directory and fetch user information (SAM Account Name, E-mail, Password Hash, etc.).
+The source code for this module can be found [here](https://github.com/MichaelGrafnetter/DSInternals).

+##### Installation step-by-step
 * Go to [DSInternals 3.0 PowerShell Module Download](https://www.powershellgallery.com/packages/DSInternals/3.0)
-* Download and install the DSInternals 3.0 Powershell Modules
+* Download and install the DSInternals 3.0 PowerShell Module
 * No restart required

 Alternatively, you can install DSInternals 3.0 through PowerShellGet by running the following PowerShell command: